 (If you require a PDF, or a different size jpg, contact us and we can get you what you need.)

-If you need something that you aren’t seeing on this page, contact Manager Steve via the email or phone number that you should already have (if we have made it to the point of you needing this kind of stuff).
+There is not much else to say, but if you really want to contact Manager Steve, you certainly can.
 If you are unsure how to get in contact with us / Manager Steve, you can fill out the contact form below.
+If it makes you feel better to think that you are contacting Matt, you can begin your message by typing “Hey Matt”.
 We can assure you, all communication is viewed and will receive a response (you aren’t just sending it ↓ into the abyss).
 If none of those communication options work for you, you can call Manager Steve’s Google Phone Voicemail number, and leave a message.
 He isn’t going to answer, and the voice to text translation is always weird, but if that floats your boat, here is the number: 214-699-1249.